abhiar/RLpathFinder/README.md

 GUI: The GUI implementation of the road map using Tkinter.
 The GUI is also animated manually to show the learning process.

 Input: The Source, Destination and the 'To Avoid' nodes/junctions.
 	(Optional) Input the traffic values.

 Output: The optimal path, given the input conditions.

-Note: The map is immutable in this version.
+Note: The map is immutable.